fluxtah/ask/README.md

 Each assistant should implement the `AssistantDefinition` abstract class and assign a class to `functions` property.
 The `functions` property.

-The class you assign to the functions property can define member functions in kotlin, any function you wish to expose should be annotated them with the `@AskFunction` annotation.
+The class you assign to the functions property can define member functions in kotlin, any function you wish to expose should be annotated them with the `@Fun` annotation.
 The annotation should include a description of the function.

-Function parameters can be annotated with the `@AskParam` annotation to provide a description of the parameter.
+Function parameters can be annotated with the `@FunParam` annotation to provide a description of the parameter.

 This function will be used to generate the JSON template when creating the assistant with the openai API.